nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The following shortcut commands can achieve the same result: <br/>
 `hr c /n john Sterling /p 11111111 /r publicity director`<br/>

-The sequence diagram for adding an event is as shown below:
+The sequence diagram for changing contacts and role information of a member is as shown below:

 ![CommandEventAdd](hrDiagramPic/CommandChangeMemberInfo.png)